tashiad/Gross-Veggies/README.md

 </p>
     <details>
       <summary>Under the Hood</summary>
       Trailers are fetched from a unique API endpoint that matches the id of the current movie.
-Then, it's rendered using a package called [React Player](https://www.npmjs.com/package/react-player).
+Then, it's rendered using a package called <a href="https://www.npmjs.com/package/react-player">React Player</a>.
     </details>

 #### React Router